pseudoralph/nyt-clone/README.md

 ## Objectives
 ### Personal
+- [x] Dynamic content pulled from API in breifings section

 - [ ] Refactor market and weather in briefings section to be an observables

 - [x] ~~Add button to dynamically pull data from NYT API and push into Firebase database and refresh page to show firebase-hosted articles~~

 - [x] Auto-load articles after selected from navication bar

+- [x] Uses a 24 hour cache to reduce number of API calls

 - [ ] User authentication with ability to save an article

-- [x] Dynamic content pulled from API in breifings section

 ---
 ### Outlined